Councillors and their behaviour and attitude

 The council will invite a wide range of people to meetings to help the councillors make the best decisions.

-School Council Meetings will be held a minimum of once a month.
+School Council Meetings will be held once a month.

 Minutes will be taken at every council meeting and every decision made will be carefully written down.